thuld/CrmFetchKit/README.md

 });
 ```
 ###FetchMore
-In a situation where the develper needs more control over the retured data, the `FetchMore` method should be used.
+In a situation where the developer needs more control over the loaded data, the `FetchMore` method should be used.
 The method will resolve the promise with an object that supports the following properties:
 - `totalRecordCount` (number)
 - `moreRecords` (boolean)
 - `pagingCookie` (string)